Adria Airways: Final years

 In January 2019, Adria Airways announced it would shut down its short-lived focus city operations at Paderborn Lippstadt Airport in Germany which consisted of three routes to London (which had already ceased in late 2018), Vienna and Zürich.
 At the same time, major cuts to the route network from the airline's home base in Ljubljana were announced, with all services to Brač, Bucharest, Dubrovnik, Düsseldorf, Geneva, Hamburg, Kyiv, Moscow and Warsaw being terminated.

 On 20 September 2019, it was made public that two of the airline's Bombardier CRJ900 aircraft had been repossessed by their lessors over unpaid bills.

 On 23 September 2019, Adria Airways announced on its web site that it would temporarily suspend flight operations for two days because it lacked the liquidity needed to maintain scheduled operations.
 The suspension was extended for two more days on 25 September.
 On the same day, it emerged that several of the carrier's aircraft had been repossessed by lessors due to non-payment of leasing contracts.
 On 26 September, the airline announced it would continue to operate flights between Ljubljana and Frankfurt.
 In a third delay announcement, on 27 September, the company said that it would continue to suspend service to all destinations except Frankfurt until the afternoon of Monday the 30th.
-Also on the 27 September, all three of the airline's Airbus A319-100s had been repossessed by their lessors.
+Also on 27 September, all three of the airline's Airbus A319-100s had been repossessed by their lessors.

 On 30 September 2019, Adria Airways announced that it had officially filed for bankruptcy, ending 58 years of service.
 Accordingly, the company said that it would cancel all scheduled flights due to the initiation of bankruptcy proceedings.
 Slovenia's economic development minister Zdravko Počivalšek said that an option to set up a new airline within a few months in order to maintain important air links was being studied.